botsocket/quartz/Documentation.md

 ## Introduction

-Hubble is a library that simplies Discord gateway connection.
+Hubble is a browser-friendly module that simplies Discord gateway connection.

 ## Installation